snotskie/ttrpg/site/src/playing.md

 ### Stat Checks

 To perform a Stat Check, roll the die for the action’s associated Stat.
 The DM will let you know which to use.
-Roll the die, and if the result meets or beats the DM’s target number, then the check succeeds.
+If the result of the roll meets or beats the DM’s target number, then the check succeeds.
 Otherwise, it fails.

 !!! details "DM Note: Setting Stat Check Targets"
     Use $4$ for an easy Stat Check, $8$ for medium, $12$ for hard, $16$ for very hard, and $20$ for a trial the players will be greatly awarded for overcoming.
 The lowest possible Basic Stat Check is $2$.